-Descriptor: An entry-level lawyer should be able to conduct civil litigation in first instance matters in at least one State or Territory court of general jurisdiction, in a timely and cost-effective manner.
+An entry-level lawyer should be able to conduct civil litigation in first instance matters in at least one State or Territory court of general jurisdiction, in a timely and cost-effective manner.

-Element Performance criteria The lawyer has competently: Assessing the merits of a case and identifying dispute resolution assessed the strengths and weaknesses of both the claimant's and opponent's cases. alternatives identified the facts and evidence required to support the claimant's case. advised the client of relevant rights and remedies in a way that a reasonable client could understand. identified means of resolving the case, having regard to the client's circumstances. where possible, confirmed in writing any instructions given by the client in response to initial advice. identified and complied with the relevant limitation period.
-2. Advising on costs of litigation identified any litigation funding options and a means of reducing or recovering costs. identified alternative types of costs orders and how they may be affected by formal and informal offers of compromise and the manner of conducting the litigation. advised the client of relevant cost considerations in a way that a reasonable client could understand.
-Initiating and responding to claims identified an appropriate claim or defence. identified a court of appropriate jurisdiction. identified the elements of the claim or defence, according to law. followed procedures for bringing the claim or making the defence in accordance with the court's rules and in a timely manner. drafted all necessary documents in accordance with those procedures.
-Taking and responding to interlocutory and default proceedings identified any need for interlocutory steps, according to the court's rules. proceedings followed procedures for taking those steps in accordance with the court's rules and in a timely manner. drafted all necessary documents in accordance with those procedures and rules.
-5. Gathering and presenting evidence identified issues likely to arise at the hearing. evidence identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence.
+- Assessing the merits of a case and identifying dispute resolution alternatives - assessed the strengths and weaknesses of both the claimant's and opponent's cases. - identified the facts and evidence required to support the claimant's case. - advised the client of relevant rights and remedies in a way that a reasonable client could understand. - identified means of resolving the case, having regard to the client's circumstances. - where possible, confirmed in writing any instructions given by the client in response to initial advice.

-• identified various means of gathering evidence, and used at least one of them to gather evidence.
+- identified and complied with the relevant limitation period. - Advising on costs of litigation - identified any litigation funding options and a means of reducing or recovering costs. - identified alternative types of costs orders and how they may be affected by formal and informal offers of compromise and the manner of conducting the litigation. - advised the client of relevant cost considerations in a way that a reasonable client could understand. - Initiating and responding to claims - identified an appropriate claim or defence. - identified a court of appropriate jurisdiction. - identified the elements of the claim or defence, according to law. - followed procedures for bringing the claim or making the defence in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures. - Taking and responding to interlocutory and default proceedings - identified any need for interlocutory steps, according to the court's rules. - followed procedures for taking those steps in accordance with the court's rules and in a timely manner. - drafted all necessary documents in accordance with those procedures and rules. - 5.
+Gathering and presenting evidence - identified issues likely to arise at the hearing. - identified evidence needed to prove the client's case or disprove the opponent's case, according to the rules of evidence. - identified various means of gathering evidence, and used at least one of them to gather evidence. - presented, or observed the presentation of, that evidence according to law and the court's rules. - Negotiating settlements - conducted, participated in or observed, settlement negotiations. - identified any revenue and statutory refund implications. - properly documented any settlement reached. - 7.
+Taking action to enforce orders and settlement agreements - identified available means of enforcing the order or settlement according to law and the court's rules. - followed procedures relevant to the chosen means of enforcement in a timely manner.